AminaRepo/100_Days_of_ML_Code/log.md

 **Today's Progress**:  I decided today to start a project and to continue learning at the same time.
 I found projects in two websites: [Kaggle](https://www.kaggle.com/competitions) and [DrivenData](https://www.drivendata.org/competitions/).

 **Thoughts:** I selected four projects.
 May be I will have to choose one of them.
+Meanwhile, I am continuing my coursera courses.

 **Link to work:** ( no code yet).